 Machine learning is revolutionizing our lives, in areas as disparate as self-driving cars to facial recognition algorithms that now score higher recognition scores than live human viewers.
 Seismic interpretation is also being altered by machine learning.
 Below is a 3D lithofacies volume which was created by machine learning applied to a 3D prestack seismic volume, using the Rock Type Classification algorithm.
 Previously only a service offering, this is now a new software offering in Paradigm17.

 |Rock Type Classification calibrated to wells on a carbonate reef reservoir.

 Within a few minutes, Rock Type Classification had classified, using facies logs at well locations, a 3D prestack seismic volume, and had returned a 3D volume consisting of rock classes: silicoclastics, bioherm (tight, wet or oil), limestone, shaly limestone, interbedded, and biostrom (tight, wet or oil).
 It enabled the user to sidestep a traditional QSI (AVO & Inversion) project, which would have taken longer to complete.
-Rock Type Classification is very easy to use, being fully integrated with the 3D Canvas interpretation workspace - the user doesn’t have to open another application.
+Rock Type Classification is very easy to use, and because it is fully integrated with the 3D Canvas interpretation workspace, the user doesn’t have to open another application.

-We invite you to hear our presentation on how Machine Learning is changing the seismic interpretation landscape, and see demonstrations of the new Rock Type Classification and Waveform Classification algorithms, integral parts of the 3D Canvas workspace in Paradigm 2017.
+We invite you to join the presentation on how machine learning is changing the seismic interpretation landscape, and see demonstrations of the new Rock Type Classification and Waveform Classification algorithms, integral parts of the 3D Canvas workspace in Paradigm 17.